Arcadia-Liu/Arbitrary-Precision-Integers/README.md

 3. Prefix Decreasing Operator

     The prefix decreasing operator `--` is used to decrease the `bigint` object by 1.
 We implement this by creating a bigint number, with is_negative = true and value = {1}.
-We add the created bigint object to the original one, and then returns the updated bigint.
+We add the created bigint object to the original one, and then return the updated bigint.

     ```cpp
     std::string str1 = "233";